These pretty DIY Acorn Napkin Rings are a fun fall craft and a great way to dress up a seasonal or holiday table!

 If you’re looking for Thanksgiving napkin ring ideas, this is it!
 They’d make the perfect addition to a Fall Inspired Tablescape, too.

-I’m so happy with how these DIY Gilded Acorn Napkin Rings turned out!
+I’m so happy with how these Acorn Napkin Holders turned out!
 I mean, how pretty are those gold acorns?

 They are also inexpensive and easy to make.
 You just need a few tools and a little gold craft paint.
 I used supplies I already owned, and obviously, the acorns were free.